1950s Diabolo Scissor Wall Lamp

 Designer: To be appraised.

-Other versions: This 1950s diabolo scissor wall lamp exists in several colours; at least they exist in vanilla, red and black.
-Some wall lights have different wall plates and they also exists in a version with a gooseneck instead of a brass rod on the lampshade.
+Other versions: This 1950s diabolo scissor wall lamp exists in several colours and variations.
+Some wall lamps have different wall mounts.
+They also exists in a version with a gooseneck instead of a brass rod on the lampshade.
 Also produced as a clamp lamp.
 Lampshades exists with perforated stars.
 Also made with a pull cord switch or a switch on cord.
 The lampshade was also used for a table lamp.